lighttransport/mlspv/README.md

   * Image segmentation, image matting
   * ASR(Automatic Speech Recogniton)
   * TTS(Text To Speech)
-  * Transformer based NLP(Natural Language Processing)
+  * LLM(Large Language Model), Transformer based NLP(Natural Language Processing)

 MLSpv Use existing eco-system as much as possible.

+* Use ggml as a model format.
 * Use HLSL(available from Vulkan 1.2+) or clspv(OpenCL to SPIR-V) as a HIR(higher level language).
 * Use SPIR-V as an IR(intermediate language).
 * Use Vulkan as a runtime